At a Glance

-This is not the most scenic of places to eat or take a stroll but in the evening, things tend to pick up with popular choices being Wow, Yes, Goya Cafe and Marco Italian Restaurant.
-There is also a great noodle shop and cheap Thai diner at the bottom by the bank.
+You won’t find this the most scenic of places to eat or take a stroll but in the evening, things tend to pick up with popular choices being Wow, Yes and Goya Cafe (all currently closed).
+There is also one of the island’s best noodle shops and a cheap Thai diner at the bottom by the bank.

 Opposite the two plazas, needless to say, there’s yet another 7-11, with a small street leading down to the sea on which Coconut Beach Resort is spread out on either side.